How to Sell on Shopee Singapore [2026]: Fees, Mall, SCO & Ads 2026

 Good news for new entrepreneurs: it is completely free to register and set up your shop on Shopee.
 You do not pay a cent until you start making sales.

-Once the orders start rolling in, Shopee deducts two main fees from each successful transaction:
+Once the orders start rolling in, Shopee deducts fees from each successful transaction.
+As of 2026, the main costs are:

-My advice?
-Factor both of these costs into your pricing strategy right from the start.
-This ensures every sale you make is profitable.
+For a detailed breakdown, see our full guide on Shopee seller fees.
+Factor all of these costs into your pricing strategy from the start — this ensures every sale you make is profitable.

 The data consistently points to a few powerhouse categories in the Singapore market.
 Home & Living, Beauty & Personal Care, and various Mobile Accessories are perennial top performers.